mattermost/docs/source/process/bug-fix-release.md

 1. **(Team) Daily Release Update Meeting**
     - Continue to triage Jira tickets
-    - If no blocking issues are found, PM, Dev, and QA sign off on the release and plan to cut final
+    - If no blocking issues are found, PM, Dev, and QA sign off on the release and begin final smoke tests
 2. Release Manager:
     - Post this checklist in Release Checklist channel
     - Verify all items in the last posted release checklist are complete